 John won the International Shearwater Art Award in Holography in 2003 and undertook two artist in residencies at the Holography Centre in New York from 2002-2004.

-Her holograms and installations have been exhibited in Japan, Europe, Taiwan, Russia, and throughout the USA reaching 100,000s of audience members.
-John’s lenticular art works were exhibited at the Royal Society’s Summer Science Exhibition in 2015 to 11,000 visitors, and are currently on show at the University of Southampton’s School of Physics and Astronomy.
+Her holograms and installations have been exhibited in Japan, Europe, Taiwan, Russia and throughout the USA.
+John’s lenticular art works were exhibited at the Royal Society’s Summer Science Exhibition in 2015, and are currently on show at the University of Southampton’s Physics and Astronomy Department.

-John’s latest works of art have been produced as part of her PhD research in a four-dimensional family album.
-Recent exhibitions have included group shows in The Magic of Light in St Petersburg and Moscow 2015-2016 and at the City Museum, Aveiro, Portugal and at Gallery 286 in London, 2018.
+John’s latest works of art have been produced as part of her PhD research into a four-dimensional family album.
+Recent exhibitions have included group shows in The Magic of Light in St Petersburg and Moscow 2015-2016 and at the Aveiro City Museum, Portugal and Gallery 286 in London, 2018.

 John has worked at the University of Southampton since her return to the UK in 2002.
 Her role in the department of Physics and Astronomy is to promote the research work of the department and to encourage more students, of all backgrounds, to study Physics and Photonics.